Sz-Tim/isRev/ms/msDraft.md

 This is true at the species, genus, or subfamily level.
 The underlying ecological or evolutionary factors driving richness may create similar patterns all multiple taxonomic levels.
 While it may seem intuitive that the number of species would increase with the number of genera, in fact species communities can be phylogenetically over- or under-dispersed [@Webb2002].
-The degree phylogenetic dispersion likely arises from the interplay of environmental filtering, neutral processes, and competition [@Webb2002; @Machac2011; @KembHubb2006].
+The degree of phylogenetic dispersion likely arises from the interplay of environmental filtering, neutral processes, and competition [@Webb2002; @Machac2011; @KembHubb2006].
 The similarity in richness patterns across taxonomic levels suggests that species across the many genera and subfamilies of ants along each gradient respond similarly to the combination of processes affecting speciation and community assembly.